The intrauterine system (IUS)

 It is rare for the IUS to fall out or move.
 Most women can self-examine and feel the small, very thin thread attached to the end of the IUS which comes out of the cervix and into the vagina.
 When you have the IUS inserted make sure your carer shows you how to find the thread so you feel confident to find it again.

-What are the possible risks / complications for this method?
+What are the possible risks of using the IUS?